letsemploy/docs/docs/how/index.md

 ## 2. Create a ojobpub.json
 Create file `/.well-known/ojobpub.json` (all lower case!) in a **specific JSON format containing structured meta information** about your job openings and link to the full job description on your website.

-!!! tip "file or application?"
+!!! tip "File or Application?"
-    We write about ojobpub.json to be a static file because it the simplest case, how to provide the data.
-But there is no limitation, that this endpoint could be an application or dynamic script to provide the data.
+    While we have used a static ojobpub.json file to demonstrate the simplest way to provide the data, this endpoint is not limited to a static file.
+It could just as easily be served by a dynamic application or script.

 ## 3. Validate